-Got the flu?
-Here's what leads to recovery
+36 states face widespread flu activity

 If you become very sick, you may need a prescription antiviral drug to help you recover.
 Antivirals are known to work best when given within 48 hours, but even when taken later than that, these drugs can be helpful to people who become very ill.

 Don't bother asking your doctor for an antibiotic.
-Antiviral drugs are different from antibiotics, which only fight against bacterial infections.
+Antiviral drugs are different from antibiotics, which fight onlybacterial infections.

 Heed emergency warning signs in kids and adults

-These are emergency warning signs telling you that your child needs to see a doctor immediately: Trouble breathing or fast breathing; bluish skin color; not drinking enough fluids; not waking up or not interacting; irritability and not wishing to be held; symptoms improve but then return even worse; or fever with a rash.
+These are emergency warning signs telling you that your child needs to see a doctor immediately: trouble breathing or fast breathing; bluish skin color; not drinking enough fluids; not waking up or not interacting; irritability and not wishing to be held; symptoms improve but then return even worse; or fever with a rash.

-Adults with these emergency warning signs also need to see a doctor without delay: Difficulty breathing or shortness of breath; pain or pressure in the chest or abdomen; sudden dizziness; confusion; severe or persistent vomiting.
+Adults with these emergency warning signs also need to see a doctor without delay: difficulty breathing or shortness of breath; pain or pressure in the chest or abdomen; sudden dizziness; confusion; severe or persistent vomiting.

 Vaccine guidance

-Experts recommend everyone 6 months of age and older get a flu shot to prevent sickness, and, even though flu season is well underway, it's not too late to get vaccinated.
+Experts recommend that everyone 6 months of age and older get a flu shot to prevent sickness, and even though flu season is well underway, it's not too late to get vaccinated.

-Most of the illness and hospitalizations so far this season have been caused by influenza A (H3N2) viruses, the CDC reported Wednesday in an official advisory.
-In past years, the flu shot has been least effective against A (H3N2) viruses compared to other A or B strain flu viruses.
-And, whenever this strain of flu virus has caused most of the sickness, more hospitalizations and deaths occurred in both young children and in people 65 and older, compared to other age groups.
+Most of the illness and hospitalizations this season have been caused by influenza A (H3N2) viruses, the CDC reported last week in an official advisory.
+In past years, the flu shot has been least effective against A (H3N2) viruses compared with other A or B strain flu viruses.
+And whenever this strain of flu virus has caused most of the sickness, more hospitalizations and deaths occurred in both young children and in people 65 and older than other age groups.

 Brendan Flannery, an epidemiologist in the CDC's flu division, said that "the important thing for people to know is that we think that the flu vaccine will prevent some illness that's caused by the current circulating viruses."